-In this paper, I provide such evidence analyzing an affirmative action policy introduced by the German Ministry of Education, the Professorinnenprogramm.
-The program provides a five-year subsidy of up to 825,000 Euros for the first-time appointment of women to permanent full professorships.
-Since its inception in 2008, the program has been used for the appointment of 845 women, 12% of all female appointments to full professorships.
+In this paper, I provide such evidence by analyzing an affirmative action policy introduced by the German Ministry of Education, the Professorinnenprogramm.
+The program subsidizes the first-time appointment of women to permanent full professorships, offering up to 825,000 Euros per position over five years.
+Since its inception in 2008, the program has supported the appointment of 845 women, 12% of all female professorship appointments in Germany.

-I analyze the Professorinnenprogramm through its two-stage subsidy allocation process.
-In the first stage, universities that pass an initial application process become eligible for up to three subsidies.
-In the second stage, eligible universities then allocate these subsidies across their departments.
-To address endogeneity in subsidy assignment, I exploit the program's requirement that subsidized positions must eventually become permanent.
-This constraint increases the likelihood that subsidies are assigned to departments with a high probability of full professor retirements during the subsidy period.
-Retirement probabilities satisfy the exclusion restriction, as they are determined by historical hiring patterns and cannot be adjusted in the short term.
-Institutional rigidities further reinforce this argument: departments cannot independently create new permanent positions - these require negotiations with the federal-states and are typically only justified in response to increased teaching demands - nor can they dismiss tenured professors, who hold lifetime civil servant status.
+For identification, I exploit the program's subsidy allocation process.
+Universities that pass an initial application process become eligible for up to three subsidies.
+Eligible universities then allocate these subsidies across their departments.
+To address endogeneity in subsidy allocation, I exploit the program's requirement that subsidized appointments must be permanent appointments, which requires permanent financing by the university once the five-year subsidy has expired.
+This requirement increases the likelihood that subsidized appointments are assigned to departments with a high probability of full professor retirements during or following the subsidy period.
+Retirement probabilities satisfy the exclusion restriction, as they are determined by historical hiring patterns and are very difficult to adjust given the regulation of retirement in German public universities.
+Institutional constraints further reinforce this argument: departments cannot independently create new permanent positions - these require negotiations with the federal states and are typically only justified in response to increased teaching demands - nor can they demand or incentivize early retirement.
 I strengthen this design by also considering retirement probabilities of departments in ineligible universities - those rejected in the initial application stage.
-This additional cross-sectional variation helps disentangle retirement-driven trends from program effects, allowing identification under considerable weaker assumptions.
+This additional cross-sectional variation helps disentangle retirement-driven trends from program effects, allowing identification under considerably weaker assumptions.

 I find that my instrument for subsidy uptake is a strong predictor of female hiring.
-In eligible universities, departments with a 10 percentage-point higher probability of experiencing at least one retirement within the next five years are 4.7 percentage points more likely to appoint a woman as a full professor relative to departments with similar retirement probabilities in ineligible universities and the pre-funding period.
-I validate my identification strategy though several robustness tests.
-First, I show that retirement probabilities do not predict female hiring outside the subsidy periods.
-Second, I confirm that retirement probabilities are not associated with female hiring in departments at ineligible universities.
-Finally, the observed correlation emerges as a clear outlier in a nearly normal distribution of placebo estimates, where eligibility status among universities and retirement probabilities among departments are randomly re-assigned.
+At eligible universities, a 10 percentage-point higher probability of experiencing at least one retirement within the next five years is associated with a 4.7 percentage-point higher probability of appointing a female professor compared to ineligible universities, beyond their pre-existing hiring differences.
+I validate my identification strategy through multiple robustness checks.
+Retirement probabilities do not predict female hiring outside subsidy periods or at ineligible universities.
+Additionally, the observed correlation clearly stands out from a distribution of placebo estimates generated by randomly reassigning university eligibility and departmental retirement probabilities.